High Court judge (England and Wales)

-A Justice of the High Court, commonly known as a ‘High Court judge’, is a judge of the High Court of Justice of England and Wales, and represents the third highest level of judge in the courts of England and Wales.
-High Court judges are referred to as puisne (pronounced puny) judges.
-High Court Judges wear red and black robes.
+A justice of the High Court, commonly known as a High Court judge, is a judge of the High Court of Justice of England and Wales, and represents the third-highest level of judge in the courts of England and Wales.
+High Court judges are referred to as puisne justices and wear red and black robes.

-High Court judges rank below Justices of Appeal, but above circuit judges.
+High Court judges do not include the ex officio judges of the High Court, such as the heads of the divisions.
+High Court judges rank below justices of appeal, but above circuit judges.

 Title and form of address

 Upon appointment, male High Court judges are appointed Knights Bachelor and female judges made Dames Commander of the Order of the British Empire.